mrtupek2/gretl/README.md

 states as needed for derivative sensitivity calculations (more precisely, vector-Jacobian products).

-In contrast to most machine learning applications, memory usage becomes an essential bottleneck for many physics applications, especially time-integrated solutions to PDEs where dynamic check- pointing becomes essential.
+In contrast to most machine learning applications, memory usage becomes an essential bottleneck for many physics applications, especially time-integrated solutions to PDEs where dynamic checkpointing becomes essential.
 GRETL is particularly beneficial for applications, such as coupled multi-physics, where deriving adjoint-based sensitivities and managing checkpoint memory across modules becomes onerous.
 It is meant to be used at a fairly high level, as the graph construction and memory management entails some